New global science proves a different reality

 Published: Journal of Cutaneous and Ocular Toxicology (November 2016) & US National Library of Medicine (January 2017)

-WHAT TO TAKE AWAY FROM IT: This study was done by the Department of Skin & Cosmetics Research at the Shanghai Skin Disease Hospital, recruiting over 2,000 volunteers between the age of 13-69 for it.
+THE TAKE AWAY: This study was done by the Department of Skin & Cosmetics Research at the Shanghai Skin Disease Hospital, recruiting over 2,000 volunteers between the age of 13-69 for it.
 They found that skin biological parameters are associated with climatic factors.
 Different sites have different sensitivity to climate factors.

 - Study researching if the cells in the uppermost layer of the epidermis can first sense atmospheric pressure change and then trigger systemic changes known to influence the nervous, cardiovascular, and immune system.